 - a reckless disregard of causing terror or evacuation.

-In some instances, the alleged perpetrator is angry at a former spouse over failure to pay child support and threatens violence.
-Other times, a terroristic threat can be the result of a heated political discussion.
+Among other means, a terroristic threat could occur with a threat of violence to a former spouse or as a result of a heated political discussion.
 Regardless, anyone who makes a terroristic threat can be charged with a felony.
 Many times, the argument that the threat was made as free speech or as a joke is not an effective defense.

 3 – Cell Phone Destruction

 It is a property crime to intentionally break someone else’s cell phone.
-Nevertheless, this happen frequently.
+Nevertheless, this happens frequently.
 During domestic arguments, it is not uncommon for one partner to grab the other’s phone and intentionally smash or break it.
-It is against the law to take someone else’s phone and it is against the law to break someone else’s phone.
+It is against the law to both take someone else’s phone and break someone else’s phone.

-Furthermore, in some cases it can be a crime to destroy information on a phone.
-This is often true when an individual deletes information during a criminal investigation.
-For example, during an interstate drug stop, if a suspect is placed in a police car and then gets out his phone and then starts deleting text messages, he could be charged with tampering and/or destroying evidence.
+In some cases it can even be a crime to destroy information stored on a phone.
+This is often occurs when an individual deletes information during a criminal investigation.
+For example, during an interstate drug stop, if a suspect is placed in a police car but begins deleting incriminating text messages, he could be charged with tampering and/or destroying evidence.

 Hiring a Criminal Defense Attorney

-Smartphones have made it easier to do a lot of things more quickly.
-This includes committing crimes.
-Unfortunately, one quick impulsive act with a smartphone lasting a matter of seconds could result in lifetime consequences associated with felony criminal charges.
+Smartphones have provided efficiency in many areas of daily life.
+They have also made committing certain crimes far easier.
+Unfortunately, one quick impulsive act with a smartphone could result in lifetime consequences.
 If you or a loved one has been charged with a crime committed with a cell phone, contact Berry Law’s team of attorneys today.